 Miguel Saco, in his East 18th Street studio, standing next to two Jean Dunand panels from the 1930s.
 Photo: Cassandra Giraldo for the Wall Street Journal.

 Miguel Saco Fine Furniture & Restoration, Inc. is dedicated to furniture conservation and restoration of ultimate museum quality.
 Miguel Saco, its principal, is a preeminent conservator and restorer and a highly regarded expert in the Decorative Arts field.
-Read what the press wrote about Miguel.
+Saco has served on the vetting committee at the former International Art and Antiques Fair in New York as well as the Winter Antiques Show.
+He is also part of the vetting committee for spring TEFAF New York and TEFAF Maastricht.